 Scott Peelen, who was Crist’s Central Florida finance chairman during the 2006 governor’s race, told the News Service of Florida that the governor called him Monday and solicited his help for an independent run.

 Peelen showed up in today’s New York Times’s account, too (credited to News Service of Florida).

 And another detail?
 Brought to us, again, by a Florida news outlet?
 This event we’re all so eagerly awaiting?
 Won’t happen at all unless the St. Petersburg parks and recreation director approves Crist’s event permit application.
 “Approval isn’t automatic because the city requires applications to be turned in 15 days before the actual event,” according to the St. Petersburg Times The Buzz blog.
-Crist’s permit was submitted this morning.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Crist’s permit was submitted this morning.Liz Cox Barrett is a writer at CJR.